So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 For the average person (like me) who likes getting an amazing buy for the money I recommend a product like this for your living room and one like this for each bedroom.
 I’ve noticed that the prices at Amazon are some of the lowest and the reviews are excellent, with plenty of buyer reviews to learn more from.

 As I mentioned earlier, don’t stress if you’re on a budget.
-There are plenty of good choices that fit everyone’s budget.
 I’ve written a helpful guide here with 5 of the top air purifiers under $100.